ibm-cloud-docs/openshift/rhcos-performance.md

 [{{site.data.keyword.satelliteshort}}]{: tag-satellite}

 Before you can enable NUMA, CPU pinning, and huge pages on your worker nodes, you must deploy the Node Feature Discovery Operator.
-For more information, see [The Node Feature Discovery Operator](https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/scalability_and_performance/node-feature-discovery-operator){: external}.
+For more information, see [Node Feature Discovery Operator](https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/scalability_and_performance/node-feature-discovery-operator){: external}.

 ## Enabling non-uniform memory access (NUMA), CPU pinning, and huge pages on your worker nodes
 {: #rhcos-numa-pinning-huge}